philip-gai/github-drawio-demo/README.md

-# github-drawio
+# Embedding Diagrams in GitHub Markdown

-How to use diagrams.net (draw.io) diagrams in your GitHub repo.
+This explains and demos how to use diagrams.net (draw.io) diagrams in your GitHub repo.

 ## Benefits of using diagrams.net in GitHub repositories